-The Community Centre, St Katherine’s Hall and the Burgage Hall were full of groups offering sports, education, environmental and leisure activities, ways to volunteer in the community, and ways to help your own welfare.
+The Community Centre, St Katherine’s Hall and the Burgage Hall were full of groups offering sports, education, environmental and leisure activities, ways to volunteer in the community and to help your own welfare.

-Herefordshire Healthwatch and our local surgery patients’ groups were pleased to learn your views on health services, and our local neighbourhood policing team joined with Fire Station Open Day.
+Herefordshire Healthwatch and our local surgery patients’ groups were pleased to learn your views on health services.
+Our local neighbourhood policing team joined with Fire Station Open Day.

-Rotary brought an Iron Lung exhibition to Ledbury to demonstrate their work in fighting polio in the world, and the Refugee Support Group will tell of their successes in spreading help from Ledbury to those in most need.
+Rotary brought an Iron Lung exhibition to Ledbury to demonstrate their work in fighting polio in the world, and the Refugee Support Group told of their successes in spreading help from Ledbury to those in most need.

 Councillors were at the Burgage Hall and members of our Youth Council at St Katherine’s Hall.

-Visits to our heritage buildings including the Master’s House for a blacksmith demonstration and a book sale, and details of Ledbury Poetry Festival.
+Visits to our heritage buildings included the Master’s House for a blacksmith demonstration and a book sale, and details of Ledbury Poetry Festival.